LeeGing/Cat-Facebook/README.md

 2. CFB icon now links to root.
 3. Root will render sign up form when not in session.
 4. Root will render scroll bar when in session.
+5. session[:user_id] is targetable.

 Idea:
+1. Add more details to users and sign up.
-1. For saving content to databse.
+2. For saving content to databse.
 		>/controller/users_controller.rb
 				>>  def create
 					  	user = User.new(user_params)